JAVACAFE-STUDY/chainity/README.md

 ## Getting Started

-This is a dApp based on Ethreum block chain.
+This is a App based on Ethreum block chain.
 So you need to join a network of Ethereum before running.

 ### Prerequisites